Greece Moments Greece Moments

 #6 Galissas: The West of Syros

 The beach of Galissas in the southwest of Syros is the largest on the island and we liked it right away.
 The dreamlike bay shimmers in the most beautiful shades of turquoise.
 The sandy beach slopes very gently into the sea, so you can walk several meters into it.
-For this reason, the Galissas Beach especially popular with families with children.
+For this reason, Galissas Beach is especially popular with families with children.

 syros strände galissas beach